-Capture cybersecurity risks introduced through the supply chain, manufacturing, deployment, interoperation with other devices, maintenance/update activities, and decommission activities that might otherwise be overlooked in a traditional safety risk assessment processes.
+Capture cybersecurity risks introduced through the supply chain, manufacturing, deployment, interoperation with other devices, maintenance/update activities, and decommission activities that might otherwise be overlooked in a traditional safety risk assessment process.

-FDA recommends that premarket submissions include threat modeling documentation to demonstrate how the risks assessed and controls implemented for the system address questions of safety and effectiveness.
+FDA recommends that premarket submissions include threat modeling documentation to demonstrate how the medical device system has been analyzed to identify potential security risks that could impact safety and effectiveness.
 There are a number of methodologies and/or combinations of methods for threat modeling that manufacturers may choose to use.
 Rationale for the methodology(ies) selected should be provided with the threat modeling documentation.
-Additional recommendations on how threat modeling documentation should be submitted to FDA are discussed in Section V.B below.
+Additional recommendations on how threat modeling documentation should be submitted to FDA are discussed in Section V.B. below.

 Threat modeling activities can be performed and/or reviewed during design reviews.
-FDA recommends that threat modeling documentation include sufficient information on threat modeling activities performed by the manufacturer to assess and review the security features built into the device such that they holistically evaluate the device and the system in which the device operates, for the safety and effectiveness of the system.
+FDA recommends that threat modeling documentation include sufficient information on threat modeling activities performed by the manufacturer to assess and review the security features built into the device such that they holistically evaluate the device and the system in which the device operates, for the safety and effectiveness of the device.